NextGenSec-Github/Cloud-Security/aws/DevSecOps/Implementing DevSecOps in AWS/STEP8: Implementing Quality Gates in our AWS CodeBuild Project.md

 • Used curl to query the SonarCloud API for the quality gate status.

 • Checked if the quality gate status is "ERROR" and failed the build if true.

+## Configuring Quality Gates in SonarCloud
+1. Open SonarCloud and navigate to your project.

+2. Click on "Quality Gates" in the left sidebar.

+3. Create a custom quality gate if needed, adding conditions based on your requirements.

+4. Ensure the quality gate is set as default.

+## Testing the Quality Gate
+1. Trigger a new build in AWS CodeBuild.

+2. Monitor the build logs for the SonarCloud analysis status.

+3. Verify that the build fails if the quality gate status is "ERROR."